 Osteomyelitis should be treated with prescription antibiotics.
 You can use alternative therapies along with conventional treatment to strengthen your immune system and help you recover, but never treat osteomyelitis with alternative therapies alone.
 Make sure to tell all of your health care providers about any alternative therapies or supplements you may be using.

-- Vitamin C (250 - 500 mg two times a day).
+- Vitamin C (250 to 500 mg, 2 times a day).
 Lower dose if diarrhea develops.
 Vitamin C supplements may interact with other medications, including chemotherapy drugs, estrogen, warfarin (Coumadin), and others.

-- Vitamin E (400 - 800 IU per day).
-Do not take vitamin E if you take blood-thinners.
-Vitamin E can interact with a number of medications, so ask your doctor before taking it.
+- Vitamin E (400 to 800 IU per day).
+Vitamin E can interact with a number of medications, including blood thinners, so ask your doctor before taking it.

 - Selenium -- High doses of vitamin C can make it hard for your body to absorb selenium.
 Too much selenium, however, can be dangerous.
 Talk to our doctor before taking selenium to make sure you know the right dose.

-- Probiotics -- Acidophilus and bifidobacteria (1 - 3 capsules per day, or 1 - 5 million organisms per day).
-Taking antibiotics can often upset the balance of "good" and bad bacteria in your intestines.
+- Probiotics -- Acidophilus and bifidobacteria (1 to 3 capsules per day, or 1 to 5 million organisms per day).
+Taking antibiotics can often upset the balance of good and bad bacteria in your intestines.
 These "friendly" bacteria can help keep your intestinal tract healthy.
 If you take drugs to suppress your immune system, ask your doctor before taking probiotics.

 Herbs are a way to strengthen and tone the body's systems.
-As with any therapy, it is important to work with your provider to diagnose your problem before you start any treatment.
+As with any therapy, it is important to work with your provider to diagnose your problem before you start treatment.
 You may use herbs as dried extracts (capsules, powders, and teas), glycerites (glycerine extracts), or tinctures (alcohol extracts).
 People with a history of alcoholism should not take tinctures.
 Unless otherwise indicated, make teas with 1 tsp. of herb per cup of hot water.
-Steep covered 5 - 10 minutes for leaf or flowers, and 10 - 20 minutes for roots.
-Drink two to four cups per day.
+Steep covered 5 to 10 minutes for leaf or flowers, and 10 to 20 minutes for roots.
+Drink 2 to 4 cups per day.

 - Echinacea (Echinacea spp.) -- may help strengthen your immune system.
-People with autoimmune disease, such as lupus or rheumatoid arthritis, should not take echinacea.
+People with autoimmune disease, such as lupus or rheumatoid arthritis, as well as those with HIV, should not take echinacea.

 - Goldenseal (Hydrastis canadensis) -- has antibacterial properties.
 Goldenseal interacts with a number of medications, including blood thinners.
 It may also lower blood sugar.
 Ask your doctor before taking goldenseal if you take any other medication or if you have diabetes.